Jean-Baptiste-Lasselle/whoami-web/content/blogs/making-sens-tsconfig.draft.md

 And now you want to develop a software to work with another robot :
 * This new Robot does not have arms, neither does it have arms, but instead it has rockets to fly, and wheels to roll on a raod.
 Its name is `Bumblebee`.
 * Well, oh, the the `Achille` Languague, as you learned it, has commands to move arms and legs, but not to turn on/off rockets and tune its thrust power!
 * Ouch !
-You have to make a pull request in the Github repo of the `Achille` languague, to that is is able to turn on rockets, and tune its rocket thrust, etc...!
+You have to make a pull request in the Github repo of the Achille languague, to that is is able to turn on rockets, and tune its rocket thrust, etc...!
 * What would such a PR look like ?
-* Of course, the PR would not submit `Achille` language :
+* Of course, the PR would not submit Achille language :
   * It would submit Assembly languague, that can be executed into the `Bumblebee` CPU,
   * to be able to turn on/off rockets, and control the wheels and the wheels gaz engine, etc...
-* The new version of the `Achille` Language :
+* The new version of the Achille Language :
   * has now new commmands, to control wheels , wheels engine, and rockets
   * and it still has the commands to move arms, and legs
-* But hey, Why would I use an `Achille` compiler that can compile legs or arms commands, when i work on Bumblebee that has no legs and no arms ?
+* But hey, Why would I use an Achille compiler that can compile legs or arms commands, when i work on Bumblebee that has no legs and no arms ?
 It really is unuseful thing, and we are excellent engineers, we always get rid of anything unuseful.
-* Okay, so in the new version of `Achille` Language, i strip out the arm and legs commands.
+* Okay, so in the new version of Achille Language, i strip out the arm and legs commands.

 Okay, now, my point is:
-* if you change enough the Robot, you may end up with changing completely, 100% of all the `Achille` Language,
+* if you change enough the Robot, you may end up with changing completely, 100% of all the Achille Language,
-* So the 2 versions of the `Achille` language, have zero commands in common, so they actually are 2 completely different languages, (so Why call it the `Achille` Language at all, after all those changes ?)
+* So the 2 versions of the Achille language, have zero commands in comman, so they actually are 2 comletely different languages, (so Why call it the Achille Langguage at all, after all those changes ?)

-In the end, you may wonder: Hey, but what actually is the `Achille` Language ?
+In the end, you may wonder: Hey, but what actually is the Achille Language ?

 In all programming languages, there are two types of "commands" (actually called _words_ and _sentences_, in the language theory) :
-* the commands that are related to a specific hardware (like moving arms, legs, turning rockets on/off etc...)
+* the commands that are related to a specific hardware (like moving arms, legs, tturning rockets on/off etc...)
-* the commands that have nothing to do with any hardware at all :
+* the commands that have nothing to do with any hardwar at all :
   * adding numbers does not depend at all on what hardware you run on, the operation has the exact same meaning and result, whatever the machine number representation is.
   * same about multiplying numbers
-  * same about moduli operations
+  * same about modus operations
   * same about boolean operations
   * same about quick sort algorithm (the quick sort algorithm is the same no matter the  hardware)
-  * same about the _words_ the `Achille` Language uses to add a dependency used in my software
+  * same about the _words_ the Achiell Language uses to add a dependency used in my software
   * etc...

-In other words, The part of the `Achille` Language which does not depend on the hardware, the _target Runtime_, where the software is going to be executed, is what actually what makes the Achielle Language.
-We could speak of the `Achille` _core_ language.
+In other words, The part of the Achille Language which does not depend on the hardware, the _target Runtime_, where the software is going to be executed, is what actually what makes the Achielle Language.
+We could speak of the Achille _core_ language.

 This may seem a long explanation, but very worthy: What is the Java Script Language?

-Since you are interested into `JavaScript`, you do know that `JavaScript` Softwares are executed in a lot of different _target Runtimes_ :
+Since you are interested into JavaScrtipt, you do know that `JavaScript` Softwares are executed in a lot of different _target Runtimes_ :
 * browsers.
 And among browsers there are different JavaScript Runtimes indeed: they do execute the same code with different results)
 * `nodejs`.
 * All of those Runtimes still execute code from the same language, `JavaScript`, and are all indeed JavaScript Runtimes, because :